Written by

 If these steps and software help you out of trouble, why don't you share them to help others?

-Check if you need to unlock the drive
+Fix 2.
+Check if the drive is locked

 Therefore, if you can't find the external hard drive on your Mac, check to see if the external hard drive is properly connected with the following steps:

-1. Reconnect the external hard drive and restart the Mac
+- Unplug the external hard drive and wait a moment.

-Ensure the USB ports are not wobbly, dusty, or deformed.
-Dirty or loosely connected USB ports can make a short circuit and external hard drives won't show up on your Mac.
+Besides, dirty or loosely connected USB ports can also make a short circuit and external hard drives won't show up on your Mac.
 If you use a USB hub and USB-C adapter, check if it is healthy.

 You can try to connect the external hard drive to another USB port as a comparison test.
 If the hard disk still does not show up on your Mac, the Mac's USB port, the USB hub or adapter, or the drive is damaged.
 You can connect your external drive to a different Mac for verification.